hsuehic/eslint-plugin-sppt/docs/rules/declaration-array-type.md

 let a = [];
 ```

+Errors:
+Add explicit type declarations for array variables whose type can not be inferred

 ```ts
 let a = Array();
 ```

+Errors:
+Add explicit type declarations for array variables whose type can not be inferred

 ```ts
 let a = Array(5);
 ```

+Errors:
+Add explicit type declarations for array variables whose type can not be inferred

 ```ts
 let a = new Array();
 ```

+Errors:
+Add explicit type declarations for array variables whose type can not be inferred

 ```ts
 let a = [];